 with the last stocking occurring in 1989, and are still caught by fishermen today.

 An unnamed tributary to Manchaug Pond, located on private property, is a significant coldwater fishery resource supporting multiple year classes of native brook trout (Salvelinus fontinalis).
+While stories from days gone by of other streams supporting trout the size of your forearm in the hillsides of Manchaug Pond, pressure from increased development and low stream water levels have contributed to the loss of these resources.

 An electrofishing survey performed by MassWildlife staff on July 15, 2008 yielded 120 native brook trout as well as white suckers (Catastomus commersoni), yellow bullheads (Ameiurus natalis) and blacknose dace (Rhinichthys atratulus).